moyen-blog/goldmark-extensions/README.md

 1. Scrape document metadata from [YAML front matter](https://jekyllrb.com/docs/front-matter/) defined at the top of a markdown document.
 2. Aggregate a configurable-length snippet of the markdown documents text content.
-3. Add inline CSS `list-style-type:none` to tasklist items.
+3. Add attribute `class="task"` to tasklist items.

 ## Installation